 Wherein Valentina considers the past.

-On the way home, in Arch-Duke Effyne's private carriage, a golden shield embossed on the side, Valentina considered the events of this afternoon.
-Starting with being greeted by the gate guard and the footman in the hall, to the maid that had poured her tea.
+On the way back home, nestled in the comfort of Arch-Duke Effyne's private carriage, a golden shield embossed on the side, Valentina considered the events of this afternoon.
+She started with being greeted by the gate guard and the footman in the hall, and continued all the way through to the maid who had poured her tea.

 The staff had been as familiar, as familial, as always.
-Jasper – sweet Jasper – would take care of her until he died.
-Daisy, who helped her make herself presentable, with a soft smile and soft hands.
+Jasper – sweet Jasper – would take care of her until the day he died.
+Daisy, who had helped her make herself presentable, with a soft smile and soft hands.

 The tears she had denied herself earlier dripped freely down her face.
 She let them fall.